andersevenrud/ha-nexa-bridge-x/README.md

 > will create new entities.
 Duplicate names will be suffixed with a number.
 > It is recommended that you name them something simple, i.e. if you have a switch
 > in your connected to a power strip, lamp, etc. name it "Living Room".
 All devices
-> gets prefixed in HA with the type of device.
+> gets suffixed in HA with the type of device.

 ## Documentation